Confronting Grand Challenges in Environmental Fluid Mechanics: Introduction

-The references presented herein are not intended to be a comprehensive review of the field, but will rather act as a useful resource for anyone exploring the important topic of environmental fluid dynamics.
-We begin in Sec.~\ref{Multiphaseflow} by describing the challenges related to multiphase flow, covering topics such as the prediction of avalanches and volcanic eruptions.
-We then move on to consider density stratified flows, which are relevant to scenarios such as vertical mixing in the deep ocean (see Sec.~\ref{Stratifiedflows}).
-The transport of passive and active particles by environmental flows, the scenario relevant for pollutants transport in the ocean, is then the topic of Sec.~\ref{LagrangianCoherentStructure}).
-This is followed by particular consideration of flows in urban environments, where the dispersal of pollutants and heat has a profound immediate impact on quality of life (see Sec.~\ref{PredictingUrbanFlows}).
-Then, weather and climate prediction are discussed in Sec.~\ref{Prediction}, with a viewpoint that the historic separation of these two fields is nearing an end because of the generic need for more realism in model physics.
-Finally, section~\ref{Conclusion} concludes the article, outlining future directions for field experiments, theory, laboratory experimentation and numerical modeling in the field of environmental fluid dynamics.
+The article is structured as follows.
+We begin in Sec.~\ref{Multiphaseflow} by describing the challenges related to multiphase flow, {covering topics such as water treatment (SDG $\#6$ Clean Water and Sanitation)} and the prediction of avalanches and volcanic eruptions {that pose a hazard to infrastructure and are hence relevant to SDG $\#9$ (Industry, Innovation and Infrastructure)}.
+We then move on to consider density stratified flows, which are relevant to scenarios such as vertical mixing in the deep ocean (see Sec.~\ref{Stratifiedflows}), {which is fundamental to a full understanding of the effects of climate change (SDG $\#13$ Climate Action)}.
+The transport of passive and active particles by environmental flows, the scenario relevant for pollutants transport in the ocean, is then the topic of Sec.~\ref{LagrangianCoherentStructure} {and relevant for addressing SDG $\#13$ (Climate Action) and SDG $\#14$ (Life below water)}.
+This is followed by particular consideration of flows in urban environments, where the dispersal of pollutants and heat has a profound immediate impact on quality of life (see Sec.~\ref{PredictingUrbanFlows}) {and is the focus of SDG $\#11$ (Sustainable Cities and Communities)}.
+Then, weather and climate prediction{, relevant to addressing SDG $\#13$ (Climate Action),} are discussed in Sec.~\ref{Prediction}, with a viewpoint that the historic separation of these two fields is nearing an end because of the generic need for more realism in model physics.
+Finally, Sec.~\ref{Conclusion} concludes the article, outlining future directions for field experiments, theory, laboratory experimentation and numerical modeling in the field of environmental fluid {mechanics}.